CDI Board of Directors, 2019

 Helen Johnston is a Senior Social Policy Analyst at the National Economic and Social Council in Ireland, where she has worked on projects on well-being, quality and standards in human services, the social dimensions of the economic crisis and jobless households.
 She is also the Chairperson of the Centre for Cross Border Studies.
 Helen previously worked at the Combat Poverty Agency.
 A native of Northern Ireland, Helen worked in the Northern Ireland civil service in the early years of her career.
 She has qualifications in Environmental Science, Town and Country Planning, Business Administration, and has a doctorate on the determinants of implementation in the Irish policy system.
 Helen has a strong interest in tackling disadvantage, especially through prevention and early intervention.

-Madeleine Mulrennan currently works as an independent public policy consultant specialising in education matters and professional regulation.
-She has previously worked in second level education, in further education and in teacher education.
+Madeleine Mulrennan works as an independent consultant specialising in education matters and professional regulation.
+She has previously worked in further education and in teacher education.
 She was President of St Catherine’s College of Education, Sion Hill from 2000 to 2007.
-She also held the role of Special Adviser (policy) in two government departments.
+She was a Special Adviser (policy) in two government departments.

 Paul Murphy has recently retired from the Irish Prison Service where he was the Head of Psychological Services for a number of years.
 Paul has considerable experience as a clinical psychologist, but also had a significant management and strategic function in his role, and was central to initiating family friendly measures into prisons.
 His experience will be of particular relevance to CDI as we continue our work in prisons in relation to both parenting and restorative practices.